wenchao23/MissionPlanner/README.md

-# Extended swarm function of Mission Planner for localization, collision avoidance
+# Extended swarm function of Mission Planner for localization, state estimation, collision avoidance

 This is the preliminary version of the mission.